UniMath/agda-unimath/src/graph-theory/directed-graphs.lagda.md

 #### Equivalence between Graph definitions

 The two definitions given above for directed graphs are equivalent. $\Sigma$-types preserve equivalences and a type family $A \to U$ is equivalent to $\sum_{(C : U)} C \to A$.
-We use these lemmas in the following calculation:
+We use these lemmas in the following calculation ASDFASD:

 \begin{equation}
 \begin{split}